cokrzys/Geospatial-Predictive-Modeling/articles/File_and_Directory_Naming_Conventions.md

 * Guidelines over rigid consistency

 ## A Filename Convention
-1. prefix = project or study area abbreviation
+1. prefix = short project name or abbreviation
 2. body = longer free form descriptive data name
 3. suffix(es) = one or more "standard" suffix(es) that help classify or distinguish similar files from each other
 4. extension = data format